I’ve always loved the way the LORD led His people so personally, just as He does us…if only we’d follow (Exodus 13:21-22).

 Are we ready for the Second Coming?

-There is a place for that, God DOES bless obedience, and I do encourage you to pray and obey.
+Let me just say, there is a place for that, God DOES bless obedience, and I do encourage you to pray and obey.

 But, with New Testament light, I don’t usually base my prayers on my righteousness.
 I ask God to vindicate me, to protect me, to give me that victory, ONLY on the basis of His righteousness (Luke 18:13).